htso/Algo-Strategy-Backtesting/README.md

 Let's start with a simple example and see how the various functions work.

 The typical case is that you think you've found a neat algorithm to make step-ahead forecast after searching through a long history of stock prices.
 The training procedure that landed you the final model depends on a couple of hyperparameters.
 After some grid search, you found the optimal combination of these hyperparamters.
-(Don't worry about the multiple testing issue for now -- although that's a major problem with this approach.)
+(Don't worry about the multiple testing issue for now, although that's a major problem.)

 At each attempt to find a better model, you run through all the data you have, beginning in 1989-09-07 and ending in 2018-09-07, and generate a return for every week in the 30 year period, totally 1560 performance numbers.
 The grid search made 20 trials, meaning that you really have 20 different models trained with different hyperparamters.